 - Commercial condo insurance—This policy, which covers the structure of the building and the common areas, is owned by the condo corporation.

-- Personal condo insurance—This is the policy you own, which covers the condo contents, upgrades, premise and personal liability, and theft from your condo or locker.
+- Personal condo insurance—This is the policy you own, which covers your condo’s contents, upgrades, personal liability.

 Condo insurance coverage limits: A comparison

-While a personalized quote will give you the exact value of your policy, the suggested guidelines below offer an overview of the coverage you can expect for a variety of different situations.
+A personalized condo insurance quote will give you the exact value of your policy.
+The suggested guidelines below offer an overview of the coverage you can expect for a variety of different situations.